dominicprior/LLM-notes/INTRO.md

 where each block has an attention layer with 4 * 12288 * 12288 parameters
 and a couple of feed forward layers with a further 8 * 12288 * 12288 parameters.

-The parameter count doesn't depend on the context window size (which, for GPT-3, is 2048), or the number of attention heads, or the vocabulary size (which, for GPT-3, is 50,257).
+The parameter count doesn't depend on the context window size (which for GPT-3 is 2048 and for GPT-3.5 is 4096), or the number of attention heads, or the vocabulary size (which for GPT-3 is 50,257).
 Instead, it just depends on the number of layers and the model dimension (the embedding size of each token).
-(According to [https://en.wikipedia.org/wiki/GPT-4](https://en.wikipedia.org/wiki/GPT-4), the GPT-3.5 context window is 4096 tokens).

 According to [this](https://github.com/amirgholami/ai_and_memory_wall#nlp-models), GPT-3 needs 740 teraflops to infer a single token, due to each parameter being used many times (which, in turn, allows the model to do more computation than the raw parameter count would imply).